UoB-COMSM0166/2025-group-12/README.md

 Upper layers have access to lower layers, but not vice versa.
 The render layer is where `p5.js` operates, and the player interacts directly with it.
 By separating this, the renderer becomes a plugin to the system, allowing us to switch to another visualization library instead of `p5.js` at any time.
 The service layer manages general game logic.
 Except for action listeners, the entry point to all logic is the `mainLoopEntry()` function from the `Controller` class, which is invoked by the `p5.js` main loop's `draw()`.
 The model layer stores data.
 The persistence layer consists of serializers that execute saving and loading.
 In our class diagrams, we combine the four layers of one target class into a complete class, and the object-oriented perspective remains helpful and intuitive.

 Although stated in the class diagrams, the concrete plant and seed classes do not explicitly inherit from the abstract class `Plant` or `Seed`.
-With composition, we inject the "superclass" into the "subclass, " and assign all properties of the "superclass" to the "subclass, " complying with the composition-over-inheritance philosophy.
+With composition, we inject the "superclass" into the "subclass", and assign all properties of the "superclass" to the "subclass", complying with the composition-over-inheritance philosophy.
 A similar practice applies to terrain and movable classes.

 ![sd](documents/cd1.png)